Primary T Cell ImmunodeficiencySymptoms, Doctors, Treatments, Advances & More

 Mayo Clinic Building Scottsdale

-John Lewis is an Internal Medicine provider in Scottsdale, Arizona.
-Dr. Lewis has been practicing medicine for over 44 years and is rated as a Distinguished provider by MediFind in the treatment of Primary T Cell Immunodeficiency.
-His top areas of expertise are Mast Cell Activation Syndrome (MCAS), Leukocyte Adhesion Deficiency Type 1, Primary T Cell Immunodeficiency, and ICF Syndrome.
+John Lewis is an Internal Medicine provider practicing medicine in Scottsdale, Arizona.
+Dr. Lewis is rated as a Distinguished provider by MediFind in the treatment of Primary T Cell Immunodeficiency.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Mast Cell Activation Syndrome (MCAS), ICF Syndrome, Leukocyte Adhesion Deficiency Type 1, and Primary T Cell Immunodeficiency.

 Endeavor Health Medical Group

 James M. Moss, MD, an allergist and clinical immunologist at Endeavor Health, treats conditions such as allergies, asthma, sinus disease and immune deficiencies.
 He takes a collaborative, educational approach to care—helping patients understand their condition and choose from a range of advanced treatment options.
 Dr. Moss is known for taking time with patients and using immunology to solve complex, long-standing health problems.
 Dr. Moss is rated as an Advanced provider by MediFind in the treatment of Primary T Cell Immunodeficiency.
-His top areas of expertise are Immunodeficiency with Hyper IgM Type 1, ICF Syndrome, Leukocyte Adhesion Deficiency Type 1, and Primary T Cell Immunodeficiency.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Immunodeficiency with Hyper IgM Type 1, Leukocyte Adhesion Deficiency Type 1, Primary T Cell Immunodeficiency, and ICF Syndrome.
+Dr. Moss is board certified in American Board Of Internal Medicine and American Board Of Allergy Immunology.

-Bradley Chipps is an Allergy and Immunologist in Sacramento, California.
+Bradley Chipps is an Allergy and Immunologist practicing medicine in Sacramento, California.
 Dr. Chipps is rated as an Advanced provider by MediFind in the treatment of Primary T Cell Immunodeficiency.
-His top areas of expertise are Asthma, Allergic Rhinitis, Eosinophilic Asthma, and Sinusitis.
+He is also highly rated in 24 other conditions, according to our data.
+His clinical expertise encompasses Asthma, Allergic Rhinitis, Eosinophilic Asthma, and Sinusitis.
+Dr. Chipps is board certified in Allergy And Immunology American Board Of Pediatrics - Subspecialty In Pediatric Pulmonology.
 Dr. Chipps is currently accepting new patients.

 Background: Allogeneic blood or marrow transplant is when stem cells are taken from one person s blood or bone marrow and given to another person.
 Researchers think this may help people with immune system problems.